Skip to main content

 • For consultants and SAS doctors on pre-2021 contracts, this is on top of the 4.5% pay rise they received last year.

-• For Salaried GPs, the 6% increase will raise the minimum salary by around £3,900 and the maximum by around £5,900.
-The GP contract will be uplifted to provide a 6% uplift for all salaried general practice staff (including salaried GPs, nurses and admin).
+• For Salaried GPs, the 6% increase raises the minimum salary by around £3,900 and the maximum by around £5,900.
+The GP contract has been uplifted to provide a 6% uplift for all salaried general practice staff (including salaried GPs, nurses and admin).

 • Some staff will also benefit from performance pay, overtime, pay progression and pay rises from promotion, alongside the pay uplift.